 - If you have any issues with your online application form, we do have guidance notes to help you through the process.
 Alternatively, please contact the recruitment team on the details below.

 - If you have difficulties completing an online application form or need additional support, please contact the Recruitment Team: firstname.lastname@example.org.

 Unless otherwise specified within the advert, we allow for a two-week closing date for all our vacancies.
 We’re sorry but any applications received after the closing date cannot be considered.

 Where can I park at the University?

-Like most cities, Coventry has ample parking availability to accomodate you on your visit.
+Like most cities, Coventry has ample parking availability to accommodate you on your visit.

 Coventry Council provide comprehensive information on all car parks in the city centre.
 Take a look at their useful guide and get directions.